mkbabb/parse-that/docs/tranches/B/research/NOVELTY-FIRST-MECHANISM-ATLAS-2026-08-01.md

 proved; they rerun otherwise.
 A piece table, rope, or interval tree is only a private prototype substrate.

-Why it is orthogonal: M1–P6 discard per-run state after one source.
+Why it remains locally non-aliased to M1–P6: those mechanisms discard per-run state after one source.
+This local non-isomorphism does not imply world novelty.
 Current packrat uses `(parser, offset)` cells inside an armed parse epoch.
 Its completed cell is only `{offset, value, isError}`; `MEMO`, `HEADS`, `LR_STACK`, `CURRENT_SRC`, and `GROWING` are intentionally fresh and discarded at each top